 You should have done that (Laughs).

-The album, it has some good songs on it, especially the ones you wrote with the original guys, but as a whole, its really confusing album if you ask me.
+The album has some good songs on it, especially the ones you wrote with the original guys, but as a whole, it is really confusing album if you ask me.

-The most recent Alice Cooper Group thing was the Grammy notification of “School’s Out”.
-How does it feel to get such an important notification of the song, which was released over 40 years ago?
+One of the most recent Alice Cooper Group things was the Grammy notification of “School’s Out.”
+How does it feel to get such an important notification of the song released over 40 years ago?

-It’s the time of last question and it goes like this… Do you have any other news in mind about your future activities?
+It’s the time of the last question, and it goes like this… Do you have any other news in mind about your future activities?

 Thanks, Marko.
 Keep rockin’.